70 per cent of people with dementia live in the community – a community that is important to them and they want to engage with.

 Community groups can work towards becoming dementia friendly by considering the following:

-- Encourage neighbours to get to know each other
+- Encouraging neighbours to get to know each other

-- Ensure groups such as sporting clubs are inclusive of people living with dementia
+- Ensuring groups such as sporting clubs are inclusive of people living with dementia

-- Develop volunteer programs that allow people living with dementia to engage with the community
+- Developing volunteer programs that allow people living with dementia to engage with the community

-- Create memory cafés, walking groups or choirs for people living with dementia and their carer to meet others facing similar journeys.
+- Creating Memory Cafés, walking groups or choirs for people living with dementia and their carers to meet others facing similar journeys.